hearsecurity/HearCrypt/README.md

 # HearCrypt

-## HearCrypt is a encryption tool.
+## HearCrypt is an encryption tool.

 ## Requirements